walterxie/eDNA-pipeline/R/README.md

 * Output: 4) the figure of models using backward selection in iii);
 * Output: 5) the result table of distance-based redundancy analysis and their ANOVA tests in each step;
 * Output: 6) the table of constrained and unconstrained inertia changes during analysis.

+### allRedundancyAnalysisPlants.r
+Constrained ordination of plants data with environmental data as constraining variables.